mne-tools/mne-python/doc/manual/datasets_index.rst

 * Magnetic trigger (in OPM measurement only): trigger value 260.
   1 second before the median nerve stimulation, a magnetic trigger is piped into the MSR.
-  This was to be able to check the synchronization between OPMs retrospectively, as each sensor runs on an indepent clock.
-Synchronization turned out to be satisfactory
+  This was to be able to check the synchronization between OPMs retrospectively, as each sensor runs on an independent clock.
+Synchronization turned out to be satisfactory.

 .. topic:: Examples